 Mango thokku- make quintessential south Indian summer special easy raw mango pickle or thokku with this recipe.
 This is one of the easiest condiment that beginners can also make successfully.
 This seasonal favorite manga thokku is the best side dish for curd rice, dosa, idli!
 Here is how to make perfect south Indian mango tokku at home.

 It is that time of the year again when markets are flooded with raw mangoes and tiny mangoes.
 Most of the south Indian homes go through the long process of pickling the mangoes in all possible ways.
 Right from vadu mangai, avakkai, mango pickle there are so many varieties we have.
+We also use raw mango for this amazing mango rice.

 Along with elaborate pickles we do have some instant and easy condiments with raw mango like this mango thokku.
 This thokku is easier to make and gets ready very quickly.
 You can make and store this for 10-15 days and get your side dish woes sorted.